Elizabeth Shackleton: Death and legacy

-She died in 1781.
-Her legacy was her portrait, her writing, a bracelet and a memorial in St Bartholomew's Church, Colne where she was buried on 2 September.
+Shackleton died in 1781.
+Her legacy was her portrait, her writing, a bracelet, and a memorial in St Bartholomew's Church, Colne, where she was buried on 2 September.
 Her family kept her journals and writing and at one time lent them to the local record office.
 The last lend was in 1995 and consisted of her love letters.

 Professor Amanda Vickery teaches modern history and her first book was based on her research including the writings of Shackleton.
 Her book was titled The Gentleman's Daughter: Women's Lives in Georgian England (1998), for which she received the Whitfield prize, the Wolfson History prize and the Longman-History Today prize.